bloominstituteoftechnology/Auth-Friends/README-CHECKLIST.md

 * [] component who's sole purpose is for creating users
 * [] component who's sole purpose is to delete a user.

-* It really is up to you how you build this project.
-I suggest

-* [] write down the flow you want to follow
-* [] write down each individual piece you need for each step in the flow:
-  * (ie step 3, build containers - import connect, write mapStateToProps function, import action creators and pass them to connect, etc. etc.) so that this process doesn't feel as overwhelming.

 #### App.js